2b Fledex: How to define LEDs

 Each LED in that sequence does not have any color assigned to it and therefore is (by definition) switched off (black).

-It is now possble to define individual LEDs in that sequence by simply specifying the color (through Leds.light()
+It is now possble to define individual LEDs in that sequence by simply specifying the color through the Leds.light()

 functions and chaining them together: